 Jillionaire’s embrace of global music and its creators’ examples

 There’s a stream of awakening that has become a commonality energizing global musical sounds no matter the genre or language.
 Christopher Leacock realizes that thoughts shape our worlds and spaces and that meme is reflective in his art.
 It’s also exampled in his choices of collaborations and new projects.
 He freely shares future works on his YouTube and SoundCloud channels.

 Marginalization–no matter how politically needful must end to create true autonomy.

 Jillionaire’s craft preaches about the needful things necessary to evolvement and a better more equal time in space.
 He spoke forcefully of the need to dispel the “isms” of race, religion, and gender.

-Until we ignore the overworked political meme of marginalization, and its consequential exploitation, cultural tribes will remain.
+Until we ignore the overworked political upheaval of marginalization and its consequential exploitation, cultural tribes will remain.
 Making strife induced inequity and political tribalism the norm for generations.

-During Collision 2018, I took away from my sit down with Jillionaire a confirmation of the quiet cultural revolution.
+During Collision 2018, I took away from my seat down with Jillionaire a confirmation of the quiet cultural revolution.